Spartronics4915/Vision/BuildRaspi.md

  --server-option '--webrtc-preferred-vcodec=3' \
  --server-option '--webrtc-hw-vcodec-maxbitrate=3000' \
  --server-option '--webrtc-enable-hw-codec'
---driver raspicam \
---auto-video_nr \
---enable-server \
---server-option '--enable-webrtc-audio=0' \
---server-option '--webrtc-receive-audio=0' \
---server-option '--webrtc-preferred-vcodec=3' \
---server-option '--webrtc-hw-vcodec-maxbitrate=3000' \
---server-option '--webrtc-enable-hw-codec'
 ```

+Note that the hflip and vflip settings depend upon the orientation
+of the camera mount on the robot.

-Note that if you manually copy or create a file on the raspi for this
+Note that if you _manually_ copy or create a file on the raspi for this
 purpose that it must be _executable_.
 You can make a file executable
 via: `chmod +x yourfile`.
 And verify that it is executable via
 `ls -l yourfile`.
 Here is a before and after: